bxparks/clocks/MultiZoneClock/README.md

 Recompile and upload the program to the microcontroller.
 This should reset all values to their factory defaults.
 Afterwards, set the `FORCE_INITIALIZE` to `0` again, and upload the program again to get the normal behavior.

-An easier way to do a factory reset is to reset the microcontroller, while holding down the `MODE` button.
-This is equilvalent to setting `FORCE_INITIALIZE`.